MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 menu:
   main:
     identifier: "itemmodel"
-    title: "Creating your own ItemModel by using the ItemModelView"
+    title: "Creating Your Own ItemModel by Using the ItemModelView"
     weight: 465
     parent: "basicmechanisms"
 ---

 # Example 7: Creating Your Own ItemModel by Using the ItemModelView

 ## Introduction